Client kingdoms in ancient Rome

-The Roman emperor, Constantine I-Marcus Aurelius, appoints as king of a "client" state and ally of Rome a barbarian loyal to him (among the Quadi), possibly Furtius, mentioned by Cassius Dio Cocceianus during the Marcomannic Wars (Arch of Constantine).
+The Roman emperor, Marcus Aurelius, appoints as king of a "client" state and ally of Rome a barbarian loyal to him (among the Quadi), possibly Furtius, mentioned by Cassius Dio Cocceianus during the Marcomannic Wars (Arch of Constantine).

 A client kingdom or people in ancient Rome meant a kingdom or ancient people that was in the condition of "appearing" still independent, but in the "sphere of influence" and thus dependence of the neighboring Roman Empire.
-It was a form of modern protectorate, where the kingdom or territory in question was controlled (protected) by a stronger one (protector).
+It was a form of modern protectorate, where the kingdom or territory in question were controlled or occupied (under the guise of protection) by a stronger power.

 Political and military role

 The Romans realized that the task of ruling and assimilating a large number of peoples at once was almost impossible, and that a plan of gradual annexation would be simpler, leaving the provisional organization in the hands of princes born and raised in the country of origin.
 Thus arose the figure of client kings, whose function was to promote the political and economic development of their kingdoms, fostering their civilization and economy.
 In this way, when kingdoms reached an acceptable level of development, they could be incorporated as new provinces or parts of them.
 The conditions of vassal-client status were, therefore, transitory in nature.

 A "client king," recognized by the Roman Senate as amicus populi Romani, was usually nothing more than an instrument of control first in the hands of the Republic, and then of the Roman Empire.
 This concerned not only foreign and defensive policy, where the client king was entrusted with the task of assuming the burden of ensuring along his borders security against "low-intensity" infiltration and dangers, but also internal dynastic matters, within the imperial security system.
 Sometimes such serious unrest occurred in some of the "client kingdoms" that the very borders of adjacent provinces were threatened, so much so that it was necessary to intervene directly with Roman armies: for instance, during the Tacfarinas revolt in Africa, where it was necessary to send a second legion, the IX Hispana.

 However, the kingdoms or client peoples could do little against "high-intensity" (as Edward Luttwak argues) dangers such as provincial-scale invasions.
 They could help by slowing the enemy advance with their own, limited forces, at least until the Roman ally arrived: in other words, they could provide some "geographic depth," but nothing more.
 Clearly, the damage caused by the invaders, before direct Roman intervention, could be extensive before they were repelled.
 For these reasons, in order to reduce such risks to an absolute minimum, it was deemed more appropriate in some cases to "encompass" these Kingdoms, building along their borders a linear defense system, manned by numerous Roman military posts and capable of repelling external enemy invasions immediately.